jcoupon/venice/README.md

 - `-xmax value`: the maximum coordinate in the x direction.
 - `-ymin value`: the minimum coordinate in the y direction.
 - `-ymax value`: the maximum coordinate in the y direction.
+- `-flagName NAME`: for output fits file, the name of the flag column

 Example:
 How to create a new catalogue newcat.cat with a mask file named mask[.reg,.fits]